 Handling anxiety and overwhelm in leadership

-As it’s mental health awareness week, it’s a great time to be open and honest about the toll senior leadership can take on our mental health.
+Now is the time to be open and honest about the toll senior leadership can take on our mental health.
 Even more importantly, it’s the perfect time to implement strategies to banish overwhelm and defeat anxiety for good.

-The importance of taking time to reflect
+Reducing anxiety in leadership – the importance of taking time to reflect

 This is one of my favourite topics, which you’ll know if you’re a regular reader of my blog.
 That’s because when you consistently make time to reflect, it works.
 Reflection is a simple, very powerful, practice that can help you become a better leader and a calmer person.

 A common reason for leadership overwhelm is the feeling that you don’t have the time to get everything done.
 So, making time to reflect regularly can feel impossible.
 However, building in regular reflection time doesn’t have to be difficult.

 You can reflect in as little as 3 to 5 minutes per day.
 Plus, taking time out to reflect can actually help you become less anxious and more productive.

 The question shouldn’t really be do I have the time to reflect?

 It should be why don’t I have the time to reflect?